10 amazing things to do in coastal Victoria

 While those aforementioned Apostles steal much airtime, this friendly neighbour is arguably just as impressive.

 Dedicated viewing platforms reveal towering windswept cliffs that have been carved with a slender opening out to the rugged waters.
 This dramatic formation is named after a ship that struck grief at a nearby island, and the gripping story can be retraced at the site.

 Whether you’re an avid surfer or not, a visit to Bells Beach is one for the bucket-list.
-This famous stretch of sand hosts the world-renowned Rip Curl Pro Surfing Competition each Easter and attracts keen boarders year round.
+This famous stretch of sand hosts the world-renowned Rip Curl Pro Surfing Competition at Easter and attracts keen boarders year round.

 For those who prefer to stay dry, there are several excellent clifftop vantage points that take in sweeping vistas of these sparkling waters.
 Bells Beach is easily reached from Anglesea.

-Book now: BIG4 Anglesea Holiday Park.
+Nearby park: BIG4 Anglesea Holiday Park.

 It’s with good reason that this activity is regarded as one of the best things to do in Victoria.
 Watching on as these adorable little penguins return to shore at night and waddle to their homes is a truly special experience.
 Various packages are available to witness the nightly procession.

 And it’s just one of many engrossing coastal experiences on Phillip Island.
 For starters, a network of breathtaking walking tracks takes in stunning scenery: Try the paths to Pyramid Rock and Cape Woolamai.